Ideal games and Ramsey sets: Characterizing the Ramsey property with games

 \item{} $\forall\mathcal{X}\subseteq\N^{[\infty]}$, $\mathcal{X}$ is $\mathcal{H}$-Ramsey if and only if for every $A\in \mathcal{H}$ and $a\in \N^{[<\infty]}$ the game $G_{\mathcal{H}}(a,A,\mathcal{X})$ is determined. \end{enumerate}

 \end{thm}

 So Theorem \ref{Main} is a game-theoretic counterpart to Theorem \ref{Farah} in the previous section, in the sense that it gives us a game-theoretic characterization of semiselectivity.
-Obviously, it also gives us a characterization of $\mathcal{H}$-Ramseyness, for semiselective $\mathcal{H}$, which generalizes the main results of Kastanas in \cite{kas} and Matet in \cite{mate} (Theorems \ref{Kastanas} and \ref{Matet} above).
+Obviously, it also gives us a characterization of the $\mathcal{H}$-Ramsey property, for semiselective $\mathcal{H}$, which generalizes the main results of Kastanas in \cite{kas} and Matet in \cite{mate} (Theorems \ref{Kastanas} and \ref{Matet} above).